What's all this, then?

 Where can I get Kinetic Sculpture Souvenirs?

-You can purchase a photo book of the 2007 or 2008 races; see the yellow boxes at the top of the 2007 Race Report or the 2008 Race Report.
+You can purchase a gigantic photo book: Kinetic Kompendium with an extensive history of the California Grand Championship and photos from other races including Baltimore.
 AVAM also creates a t-shirt for each year's race--the easiest way to get one is to volunteer; they also often have some shirts for sale around race time.

 Can I use your photos?

-All photos on this site are ęCopyright Tom Jones and the other photographers of KineticBaltimore.com.
-Specific advance permission is required to use any of these photos for any purpose beyond routine web browsing, although racers will find it easy to get our photos of their vehicles.
+All photos on this site are ©Copyright Tom Jones and other photographers of KineticBaltimore.com.
+Specific advance permission is required to use any of these photos for any purpose beyond routine web browsing, although racers will find it easy to obtain permission and our photos of their vehicles.
 Please send your inquiry to firstname.lastname@example.org.
 We can provide high resolution copies, especially when royalties are paid.